rems-project/isla/README.md

 [here](isla-sail/README.md).

-For litmus tests in the `.litmus` format used by [herd7](https://github.com/herd/herdtools7) there is another OCaml tool based on the parsing code in herd7 in the isla-litmus directory, which translates that format into a simple [TOML](https://github.com/toml-lang/toml) representation this OCaml program is standalone and does not depend on any libraries, and should build with dune >= 1.2.
+For litmus tests in the `.litmus` format used by [herd7](https://github.com/herd/herdtools7) there is another OCaml tool based on parsing code from herd7 itself in the isla-litmus directory, which translates that format into a simple [TOML](https://github.com/toml-lang/toml) representation.
+This OCaml program is standalone and does not depend on any libraries, and should build with dune >= 1.2.

 Running `make` will attempt to build everything (excluding the web interface).